rdforte/competitive-programming/README.md

 **Sometimes** (i say sometimes because that may not always be the case) it can be easier to to do the top-down approach first and then translate this over to bottom-up for improved performance.
 A good example of this is [1143 Longest Common Subsequence](LeetCode/Medium/1143-longest-common-subsequence/go/main.go) and [Best Time to Buy and Sell Stock IV](LeetCode/Hard/188-best-time-to-buy-and-sell-stock-iv/go/main.go)

+**State Reduction** is a way in which we can reduce the number of states which will in turn reduce our space complexity and possibly our time complexity.
+If you look at [House Robber](LeetCode/Medium/198-house-robber/go/main.go) especially the Top Down recursive approach we could have include another parameter which was a boolean to indicate if we could/couldn't rob the house but instead we used the index's which reduced the state.

+**Note: state reductions for space complexity usually only apply to bottom-up implementations, while improving time complexity by reducing the number of state variables applies to both implementations.**

+Another common scenario for improving space complexity is when the recurence relation is static (no iteration) along one dimension (flat array).
+An example of this is
+[nth fibonacci number](LeetCode/Easy/509-fibonacci-number/go/main.go).
+Because we only care about the previouse 2 fibonacci numbers there is no need to keep an array holding all previouse fibonacci numbers.

 ### Heaps / Priority Queue

 - Good for finding the top **K** elements.